bg3mdo/pisdr_hat/README.md

   - Adding VHF/UHF RX by placing a TV dongle silicon tuner - still using I2C bus to control?
   - Adding VHF/UHF TX by adding AX5043/ADF7021 to produce a pure carrier, or maybe ADF4351? and a mixer, for example SA612, to do upconverter?

+13/04 2021 update (V0.02):
+  - swap the audio output from line out to headphone output so alsamixer can control the TX I Q level -- yes, new PCB needed.
+  - carefully tuning the DAC (mixer bias) to get better DC offset (mine DAC I mcp4725 value to 1500, Q mcp4725 value to 1900)
+  - reduce the mixer cap from 47nF to 10nF (better using NPO caps), giving better 96k bandwidth, also reduce the I Q unbalance
+  - increase the RX OPA gain (Rf from 10k to 33k), and reduce feedback cap to flat bandwidth (1.5nF to 47pF)
+  - found I Q swapped, change the code
+  - wm8731 cause 300Hz offset, so change sound wm8731 to a 12.88MHz TCXO

 This project idea is based many hams' SDR projects, this is a combine and development of current ideas, thanks to different contributors in this area.

 This project will follow CC BY-SA4 license, you are free to use and modify to fit your idea in.